cran/propr/README.md

 ### References

-1. Erb, I. & Notredame, C. 2016.
-How should we measure proportionality on relative gene expression data?
-Theory Biosci.
+1. Erb, Ionas, and Cedric Notredame.
+“How Should We Measure Proportionality on Relative Gene Expression Data?”
+Theory in Biosciences = Theorie in Den Biowissenschaften 135, no. 1–2 (June 2016): 21–36. .

-2. Lovell, D. et al. 2015.
-Proportionality: A Valid Alternative to Correlation for Relative Data.
-PLoS Comput Biol 11.
+2. Lovell, David, Vera Pawlowsky-Glahn, Juan José Egozcue, Samuel Marguerat, and Jürg Bähler.
+“Proportionality: A Valid Alternative to Correlation for Relative Data.”
+PLoS Computational Biology 11, no. 3 (March 2015): e1004075. .